HdkTkhs/Vmol/README.md

 'Vmol' is a code[1,2] written in Fortran for the electronic density-functional theory (DFT) calculation based on the real-space grid formalism[3].
 'Vmol' had been combined with classical molecular dynamics codes (produced by third parties) to build a QM/MM simulator[2] in the early stage of the development.
 However, the current release only includes the original MPI-parallelized Kohn Sham-DFT[4] module extracted from the integrated code.
 Thus, the core programs of the 'Vmol' have been placed on GitHub.
-As a consequence, a lot of functions equipped on the original code has been disabled.
+As a consequence, a lot of functions equipped on the original code have been disabled.
 In the following, we listed several features of the present distribution.
 * Optimized-effective potential for Hartree-Fock method (HF-OEP)[5]
   'Vmol' at the present distribution is specific to a parallelized HF-OEP calculation[6] using MPI libraries.
 * For the parallel execution of HF calculation[7], f90 module: [poisson_solver.f90](https://github.com/shunsakuraba/poisson_solver) is involved.